MikeyMictan1/Skittle-Colour-Detection/README.md

-# Skittle-Colour-Detection
+# Skittle-Colour-Classification

- In this project, I aimed to detect the different colours/flavours of skittles, and detect how many of each colour are in a pack.
-I chose to tackle this problem with ai, as i've always thought the flavours of skittles in a pack are sometimes skewed towards favouring certain flavours.
+ In this project, I aimed to classify and detect the different colours/flavours of skittles, and detect how many of each colour are in a pack.
+I chose to tackle this problem with ai, as I watched a video of someone colourblind attempting to sort skittles by their colours, and ended up finding it very difficult to differentiate between them.
+This proejct can help those who are colourblind, differentiate between these different flavoured skittles.

+ I have also had a thought that the flavours of skittles in a pack are sometimes skewed towards favouring certain colours, as I occasiaonaly get far more of one colour than another.

  This ai can help me detect this, as it can differentiate between the different flavours.
 As I am in the UK, the 5 different colours/flavours of a standards skittles pack is: Green(Apple), Orange(Orange), Red(Strawberry), Purple(Blackcurrant) and Yellow(Lemon).